 Condo fees have something of a bad rep. Often misunderstood, I find that a lot of first-time home buyers can be hesitant about buying a condo or townhome because of the condo fees.
 Yes, these are an additional expense that you will have to pay, but the point that I think is being missed by first-time home buyers is that these condo fees are covering costs that they would need to pay anyways if they owned a freehold home.

 I don’t want to say condos are the lifestyle for everyone, because there are definitely people who would be happy shoveling their own driveways and mowing their own grass, but it’s so much more than that.
 So what are the perks of condo fees, you might ask?
 There might be other amenities within the common elements (shared space between condo owners) such as pools, gyms, saunas, etc. that are available for your use.
-Your home insurance is much less, as are your property taxes.
+Your home insurance is much less, as you are typically only getting insurance for the interior of the unit, the exterior is insured by the condo corp.
+And for property taxes, when compared to a similar detached home, the taxes are much less.
 When the time comes for the roof to be replaced or the driveway to be repaved, the condo corporation/property management deals with the contractors, and you don’t have to pay a huge lump sum, because you’ve been paying it in manageable chunks over the time you’ve lived there.
 Now you may be thinking, what if they don’t replace the roof in the five years that I live here?
 I still paid all those fees.
 Well, yes, but the roof wasn’t falling apart, was it?

 Not all condo corps. are made equal, so it’s really important to ensure that there is some due diligence done in researching the one you’re specifically looking at buying into.
 This will be up to your lawyer when they look at the Status Certificate — a document containing information regarding the financial status of the condo corp., any legal issues, any proposed work to be done and if the reserve fund is adequate to cover it, etc. — and by your Realtor, who will do basic research or have an existing knowledge of the condo corp. (another reason why hiring a local Realtor is so important).